joeyrush/better-migrate-seed/README.md

 composer require joeyrush/better-migrate-seed
 ```

-Assuming you're on Laravel 5.5+ with auto-package discovery, you should be able to run `php artisan migrate:seed`.
+Assuming you're on Laravel 5.5+ with auto-package discovery, you should be able to run the commands straight away.
 If you're rocking an earlier version, you'll have to add the service provider to the "providers" key in `config/app.php`

 ```php
 'providers' => [